nus-cs2103-AY2223S1/ip/docs/README.md

 `deadline draft contract /by 2022-01-01`

 **Expected outcome:**
-A new deadline with the description "draft contract" ,which must be done by 2022-01-01, is added to your list of tasks.
+A new deadline with the description "draft contract", which must be done by 2022-01-01, is added to your list of tasks.

-### `Delete` - Delete a task
+### `delete` - Delete a task

 **Format:**
 `delete INDEX`